bnosac/udpipe.models.ud/README.md

 | Spanish   | spanish-ancora/es_ancora-ud-2.1-20180104.udpipe     | xxxMB | UD_Spanish-AnCora    | GPL-3.0      |
 | Swedish   | swedish/sv-ud-2.1-20180104.udpipe                   | xxxMB | UD_Swedish           | CC BY-SA 4.0 |

+Create an issue if languages from Universal Dependencies which you like to have included are missing.

 ## Example usage